Best Internet Services for Huntingdon County

 We think this is just plain wrong.
 We should all have access to fast, reliable internet at a fair price, and we should have options as to who our internet service providers will be.

-That’s why we’ve compiled a list of the best internet providers that cover Huntingdon, Shirleysburg, Rockhill, Mount Union, Mill Creek, Dudley, Orbisonia, Mapleton, Allenport, and the rest of Huntingdon County, PA.
+That’s why we’ve compiled a list of the best internet providers and ISPs that serve Huntingdon, Shirleysburg, Rockhill, Mount Union, Mill Creek, Dudley, Orbisonia, Mapleton, Allenport, and the farms and rural communities throughout nearby areas.

 The chart below shows the speed and prices of the packages available in the area.
 Please note that not all of these packages will be available across the county, as availability varies based on specific locations.
 And here’s a helpful guide to help you select the right internet speed for your needs.